Minneapolis Lawyers for Nurses

 Nursing License at Risk?

 Have you received a letter of allegations or notice of investigation from the Minnesota Board of Nursing?
-Are you being accused of violating your professional boundaries, drug diversion, or other misconduct?
-We can help.
+Have you been accused of violating your professional boundaries, drug diversion, or other forms of misconduct?
+Our nursing license lawyers are here to help.

 How We Can Help